Download Cliver.Parser_usage_sample.zip - 163.14 KB

-This article can be helpful for those who potentially need to solve complex parsing tasks that require using more than one regular expression.
+This article can be helpful for those who potentially need to solve complex parsing tasks that require using more than one Regular Expression.

-Another problem is that the parsing code becomes non-readable and intricate because of presence of many regexes and superposed operations on parsing results.
-The code around regexes has to conform to the logic that they dictate, so in most cases you will not be able to change the regexes without changing the code and vice versa.
+The code around regexes has to conform to the logic that they dictate, so in most cases, you will not be able to change the regexes without changing the code, and vice versa.

-As a result you lose your time and end up with obscure code that is a total maintenance nightmare and cannot ever be reused because it is designed to do the very specific thing that's bound to change at any moment.
+As a result, you lose your time and end up with obscure code that is a total maintenance nightmare and cannot ever be reused because it is designed to do the very specific

 This article presents a solution that eliminates these problems.

-First, a little of terminology.
+First, a little bit of terminology.

-Regex tree file is an xml file of the predefined format where regex tree is stored.
+Regex tree file is an XML file of predefined format where the regex tree is stored.

 Parsed data tree is a tree-like structure returned by Cliver.Parser as a result of parsing by a regex tree.